The next time you plan to visit the Dominican Republic, don't miss your chance to play with monkeys in this jungle park.

 Time For Monkeys

 When you're in the monkey jungle, you are given a plate full of fruit and nuts and the monkeys know you have food so they climb all over you (including on top of your head) to eat.
-There are over 40 squirrel monkeys and they can be pretty messy eaters so make sure you don't wear white!
+There are dozens of squirrel monkeys (who are all pretty messy eaters so make sure you don't wear white!)
 There is also an area with Capuchin monkeys in an enclosure you can get up close to.

 The cool part about this jungle is that all of the monkeys are rescues.
 In the Capuchin monkey area, you get to learn more about them and each of their individual stories, which can be pretty sad but also hopeful — this organization is focused on rehabilitation and protection.
 By nature, these types of monkeys are more aggressive so you won't get to feed them, but it is still fun to learn more about them and see them up close